California Code of Regulations

 (g) Reports Required.

-(1) Holders of permits authorizing take of wild pigs shall provide a report listing the date and sex of each wild pig taken.
+(1) Holders of permits authorizing take of wild pigs shall provide a report listing the permit holder or entity name and number of wild pigs taken by month, by county.
 A report shall be submitted whether or not any animals were taken.
-The reporting period shall be by calendar month.
-The permittee or designated agent shall complete and submit the report to the department on or before the 15th day of the following month.
-Reports shall be submitted to the address provided by the department.
+The reporting period shall be once annually, by license year, on or before July 31 for the period extending from June 1 to May 31 of the previous year.
+The permittee or designated agent shall complete and submit the report to the department.
+Reports shall be submitted to the address provided by the department or using the Wildlife Incident Reporting System.

 (2) Holders of permits authorizing the use of dogs to take bear or bobcat shall comply with the requirements of Fish & Game Code section 3960.2 and shall submit a report to the department within 30 days of permit issuance.
 Reports shall be submitted to the address provided by the department.
 Reports shall include the following information: